 1. The Evolution of Calpurnia Tate by Jacqueline Kelly

-This Newbery honor chapter book has so many wonderful elements: a strong girl character who discovers her passion for the natural world, a historical fiction-y feel set in 1899 in Fentress, Texas, and wonderful story of self discovery.
+This Newbery honor chapter book has so many wonderful elements: a strong girl character who discovers her passion for the natural world, a historical fiction-y feel set in 1899 in Fentress, Texas, and a wonderful story of self-discovery.
 It also appeals to boys! [chapter book, ages 8 and up]